Citation, DOI, disclosures and article data

 They are soft and may grow to a large size without causing symptoms and are usually incidentally discovered.
 In the pericardial space, they may compress the ventricles or cause shortness of breath by displacing the lungs without affecting left ventricular function.

-Intracardiac lipomas are benign primary tumours which comprise of well defined mature fat.
+Intracardiac lipomas are benign primary tumors which comprise of well defined mature fat.

 Cardiac lipomas have been associated with a variety of arrhythmias.